Iran and state-sponsored terrorism

+The Iranian government has been accused by the United States of harbouring several al-Qaeda leaders within their country despite mutual hostility between the two and their proxy groups and affiliates.
+In 2021, the U.S. claimed that al-Qaeda's new base of operations was in Iran.

 Islamic Revolutionary Guard Corps (IRGC)

 After the fall of the Shah in 1979, the Islamic Republic of Iran established the Islamic Revolutionary Guard Corps (IRGC) to domestically promote the government's social policy.
 IRGC is accused of spreading its ideology in neighboring regions by training and funding "terrorist organizations".
-By 1986, IRGC had 350,000 members and had acquired a small naval and air force.
+By 1986, IRGC had 350,000 members and had a small naval and air force.
 By 1996, its ground forces numbered 100,000 and the naval forces numbered 20,000.
-They are believed to use the Quds Force to train Islamic militants.
+They are believed to use the Quds Force to train Islamist militants.

-In 1995, the Iranian Revolutionary Guard held a conference with worldwide organizations accused of engaging in terrorism including the Japanese Red Army, the Armenian Secret Army, the Kurdistan Workers' Party, the Iraqi Da'wah Party, the Islamic Front for the Liberation of Bahrain and Hezbollah in Beirut for the sole purpose of providing training to these organizations supposedly to help in the destabilization of Gulf States and aid assistance to militants in these countries to replace the existing governments with Iran-like regimes.
+In 1995, the Iranian Revolutionary Guard held a conference in Beirut with organizations accused of engaging in terrorism including the Iraqi Da'wah Party, the Islamic Front for the Liberation of Bahrain and Hezbollah for the sole purpose of providing training and weapons to these organizations, to aid in the destabilization of Gulf states, and give assistance to militants in these countries to replace the existing governments with Iran-aligned regimes.

-The United States State Department states that IRGC provides support for Hamas, Hezbollah and Palestinian Islamic Jihad in Israel.
-They also say that IRGC has given much support and training to terrorists supporting the Palestinian resistance.
-They are also accused of aiding the Iraqi insurgency in southern Iraq.
+The United States State Department has stated that IRGC provides support for Hamas, Hezbollah and Palestinian Islamic Jihad to fight against Israel, while aiding the Iraqi insurgency in southern Iraq.

-United States designates IRGC as foreign terrorist organization

-On April 15, 2019, the United States officially designated Iran's elite IRGC as a foreign terrorist organization.
-This followed the earlier declaration by the U.S. President Donald Trump on April 8 that he would name Iran's elite IRGC a terrorist organization.
+Terrorist designation

+Currently, the IRGC is designated as a terrorist organization by Australia, Bahrain, Canada, Paraguay, Saudi Arabia, Sweden and the United States.
+The Quds Force branch of the IRGC is designated as a terrorist organization by most of the aforementioned countries, in addition to Israel.

+In 2025, the Australian government accused the IRGC of conducting arson attacks inside Australia in 2024, which prompted the government to expel the Iranian ambassador to Australia Ahmad Sadeghi.

 Alleged activities in other countries

 Albania

 On 19 December 2018 Albania expelled Iran's ambassador to the country, Gholamhossein Mohammadnia, and another Iranian diplomat for "involvement in activities that harm the country's security", for "violating their diplomatic status and supporting terrorism."
 The expelled Iranians were alleged to have plotted terrorist attacks in the country, including targeting MEK\PMOI event to silence dissidents.

+In July 2022, Iranian state cyber actors—who identified themselves as "HomeLand Justice"—launched a destructive cyber attack against the Albanian government, rendering websites and services unavailable.
+An FBI investigation indicates Iranian state cyber actors acquired initial access to the Albanian network approximately 14 months before launching the attack.
+On July 18, HomeLand Justice claimed credit.
+In September 2022, the same actors launched another wave of Cyberattack against the Albanian infrastructure, using similar malware as the Cyberattack in July.
+As a result, Albania officially severed diplomatic ties with Iran and ordered Iranian embassy staff to leave the country, citing the cyberattacks.